-The MEd degree in administration of postsecondary education normally consists of a minimum of ★24 in graduate courses and a thesis, or ★30 in graduate courses and a project weighted ★6.
-For students who have completed an acceptable post-degree diploma in the Faculty of Education or equivalent, the program normally consists of a minimum of ★18 in graduate courses and a thesis, or ★21 in graduate courses and a project weighted ★6.
-No language other than English is required for the degree.
+The MEd degree in administration of postsecondary education normally consists of a minimum of ± 24 in graduate courses and a thesis, or ± 30 in graduate courses and a project weighted ± 6 .
+For students who have completed an acceptable post-degree diploma in the Faculty of Education or equivalent, the program normally consists of a minimum of ± 18 in graduate courses and a thesis, or ± 21 in graduate courses and a project weighted ± 6 .